 Opportunity Loss – You will probably get higher returns if you invest in the right equity funds or even other debt funds instead of money market funds.
 This results in opportunity lost.

 Risks of Equity Mutual Funds

-Equity funds are considered high risk mutual fund India due to market volatility.
+Equity funds are considered high risks mutual funds in India due to market volatility.

 Volatility Risk – The majority of investment in an equity MF is in equity and equity related instruments.
 If the market is volatile, there can be fluctuations in the NAV value.
 If the underlying stocks lose a lot of value, then the NAV will decrease.